General Terms and Conditions for Consumer Services

 - 9.6 Ooredoo will provide to you a limited warranty for ‘Ooredoo’ branded equipment only.
 Ooredoo’s limited warranty guarantees that during the warranty period Ooredoo will repair or replace at Ooredoo’s discretion, any manufacturer defective product or component or will replace any defective product with an identical item at no charge to the Customer for either parts or labour.
 The full terms and conditions of the limited warranty are set out in the documentation issued with your ‘Ooredoo’ branded equipment.
 Ooredoo does not provide any kind of warranty for equipment that is not ‘Ooredoo’ branded.

 10. INSTALLATION OF EQUIPMENT:

 You agree to allow us reasonable access to your premises if we need such access in order to install, provide or maintain any of the Services or any associated equipment.
-Should Ooredoo need permission from another private party or a public authority in order to connect or install equipment or facilities on private or public land/premises, you agree to provide reasonable assistance to Ooredoo in its efforts to obtain any necessary permission required to obtain access to your premises.
-If we cannot obtain the required permission, we may not be able to provide Service to you.
+Should Ooredoo need permission from another private party or a public authority in order to connect or install equipment or facilities on private or public land/premises, you agree to provide reasonable assistance to Ooredoo in our efforts to obtain any necessary permission required to obtain access to your premises.
+If we cannot obtain the required permission, we may not be able to provide the Service to you.
 Repeated unsuccessful visits to your premises for this purpose may result in charges imposed on you for such repeated visits to the extent arranged in advance and agreed by you.

 11. CONNECTING SUBSCRIBER EQUIPMENT: